danwing/cidfi/draft-wing-cidfi.md

 The CIDFI-aware client informs the network element of the client's received Destination CIDs.
-As bandwidth availability to that client changes, the CIDFI-aware network element updates the client with new metadata.
+As bandwidth availability to that client changes, the CNE updates the client with new metadata.

-For discussion purposes, JSON is shown below to give a flavor of the data sent from the CIDFI-aware network element to the client.
+For discussion purposes, JSON is shown below to give a flavor of the data sent from the CNE to the client.
 The authors anticipate using a more efficient encoding such as {{!CBOR=RFC8949}}.